 Step 19: Invite Your Friends and Start Promoting Your Page!

-You Page will appear more credible to new followers if it already has some Likes and interactions from other people.
+Your Page will appear more credible to new followers if it already has some likes and interactions from other people.

 This is because of social proof.

-So to get your Facebook Business Page off to a good start, invite some friends to Like it by using the tool in the right-hand sidebar.
+So to get your Page off to a good start, invite some friends to like it by using the tool in the right-hand sidebar.

 Bonus Step: Familiarize Yourself with Facebook Insights

-Finally, Facebook tracks your Page interactions to provide you with a suite of extremely useful analytics.
+Finally, Facebook tracks your page interactions to provide you with a suite of useful analytics.